HOW TO IMPROVE SALES SKILLS

 Tip Six: Set An Agenda

 Another great suggestion for how to improve sales skills through time management is setting an agenda for meetings, says Bertuzzi.
 Have you ever been in a meeting that doesn’t have an agenda?
-It’s frustrating, doesn’t flow well and isn’t organized.
+It’s frustrating, doesn’t flow well and isn’t organised.
 Bertuzzi says that without an agenda, the meeting turns into listening to the biggest mouth or fastest thinkers in the room who are not always the smartest people or the people with the best ideas.
 If you’re planning a meeting have an agenda, but if the matter doesn’t require participation, send an email instead.

 Tip Seven: Avoid Multitasking